 Academic integrity and responsible behavior are a part of the learning and teaching conversations, no matter the course modality (online, hybrid, or face-to-face setting).
 A productive way of thinking about academic integrity is through the “focus on prevention and education over-policing and punishment” (Sopcak, 2020).

-Explore the following approaches and methods which emphasize prevention and education:
+Review the resource developed by the Dean of Students Office.
+Then, explore the following approaches and methods which emphasize prevention and education:

 Communicate early and frequently